How to Tell if an Onion Is Bad (Easy Signs)

 If you are unsure whether an onion is bad or not, it is best to throw it out just to be safe.
 There is no way to salvage a bad onion.

-However, I will give you some ways you can spot a bad or spoiled onion, include in below.
+However, I will give you some ways you can spot a bad or spoiled onion, which I will include below.

 If the onion skin is discolored, you should cut off that part of the onion.
 Discolored onions are likely to be spoiled.